microspectrometer/dev-kit-2020/firmware/doxygen-mainpage.md

 `st` instructions.
 The result is that calls to the bit manipulation library take a massive speed penalty.

-## Example of inline for efficient assembly
+## Inlining yields efficient assembly

 To avoid this, the `inline` copies the bit manipulation source code into all the places it is called.

 Now the code is part of the compilation unit that has the register addresses and the compiler knows if it can use the faster instructions.
+In addition to using faster instructions, the function call overhead is eliminated.
+And the code still retains its readability and reusability.

 In order for the compiler to `inline`, the function body must be visible in the compilation unit, therefore the function body goes